D-Georgi/Mini-VC/README.md

 ## Important Files

 There are a lot of files in this project.
-The files I worked on are found in 'MiniVC/src' directory.
-Descriptions of each file are:
+The files I worked on are found in `MiniVC/src` directory.
+Descriptions of each file I worked on are:

 1. `DockingFeature/resource.h`: A header file defining elements needed for popup windows used by plugin
 2. `NppPluginDemo.rc`: A resource file that specifies the shapes, sizes, and layouts of the popup windows used